List of San Jose Sharks players

 The Sharks grew into a perennial Pacific Division contender in the 2000s following the drafting of several players, among them including forward Patrick Marleau, taken second overall in 1997, who holds the franchise records for the most goals (404) and points (861).
 Goaltender Evgeni Nabokov, selected in 1994, established himself as an NHL regular in when he won the Calder Memorial Trophy as the NHL's top rookie.
 He went on to win 293 games in San Jose.
 Jonathan Cheechoo is the only Sharks player to score 50 goals in a season; his total of 56 in earned him the Maurice "Rocket" Richard Trophy as the League's top goal scorer.

-Joe Thornton, future Hall of Famer, was acquired in a trade with the Boston Bruins in 2005, Thornton won the Art Ross and Hart Memorial Trophies as the NHL's top scorer and most valuable player, respectively in his first season in San Jose.
+Joe Thornton, a Hall of Famer, was acquired in a trade with the Boston Bruins in 2005, Thornton won the Art Ross and Hart Memorial Trophies as the NHL's top scorer and most valuable player, respectively in his first season in San Jose.
 He has appeared in three NHL All-Star Games while a member of the Sharks, and won a gold medal competing for Canada at the 2010 Winter Olympics.

 Key

-Appeared in an Sharks game during the 2024–25 NHL season or is still part of the organization.
+Appeared in an Sharks game during the 2025–26 NHL season or is still part of the organization.